roobottom/roobottom-2022/source/articles/2022-05-07-stauntons-folly.md

 {% figure '/assets/images/articles/stauntons-folly/house-outline.jpeg', 'The latticework of stones which show where the many rooms of the mansion once stood.' %}

-{% figure '/assets/images/articles/stauntons-folly/tiles.jpeg', 'Gorgeous inlaid tiles; a reminder of a once great house.' %}

-{% figure '/assets/images/articles/stauntons-folly/vaults.jpeg', 'Rootwo under the vaulted walkway that runs under the Grand Terrace.' %}
+{% figure '/assets/images/articles/stauntons-folly/vaults.jpeg', 'Rootwo under the vaulted walkway that runs under the Grand Terrace.
+On the floor, you can see the gorgeous inlaid tiles; a reminder of a once great house.' %}
 :::

 ## Follies galore